Armour & Co. Meat Products

 "Cream of Lard"

 Finest leaf fat — pure, snowy white.
 The most delicate and economical of shortenings.
 Extremely rich — less is required.
+It is sold in pails only—large, medium, and small.

 U. S. Government inspected.